-Okay that sounds rather mystical I know, but bear with me it will all make sense…
+Okay, that sounds rather mystical I know, but bear with me as it will all make sense…

 Arthur goes further to use the analogy of the human as being like a pond and the commanding self is always throwing stones into the pond, causing agitation.
 When the agitation from the stones subsides sufficiently the pond responds to the tiny currents that link it to the ocean.
 When we can reduce the demands of the commanding self we can respond to the flow.
 When we align ourselves to that flow we not only act to continue the current but we can experience ourselves as continuous with the ocean rather than restricted to the pond.
 With the experience of the larger identity, the commanding self subsides and meaning is perceived.